kanbanyte/sepb/assessments/evaluation.md

 * The user should be able to stop the robot using the emergency buttons available on the PLC controller, should the need arise.
 * The robot should be able to return to its home position, if the robot is starting at an odd or undefined position.\
 This will be needed if ever the emergency stop button is used or due to any other external factors e.g. power loss.
-* The robot must be able to pick up the correct objects and plac them in the correct position on the assembly tray.
+* The robot must be able to pick up the correct objects and place them in the correct position on the assembly tray.
 * The robot must be able to pick up and place the assembly tray in the ready position when all parts and accumulated and placed in the assembly tray.
 * The system must be able to identify when the assembly tray is empty and return the robot to its home position.